PhD positions in Translational Disease Systems Biology at the Novo Nordisk Foundation Center for Protein Research

 The PhD study must be completed in accordance with The Ministerial Order on the PhD programme (2013) and the Faculty’s rules on achieving the degree.

-Salary, pension and terms of employment will be in accordance with the agreement between the Danish Ministry of Finance and AC (the Danish Confederation of Professional Associations).
-Depending on seniority, the monthly salary starts at approximately 28,300 DKK/roughly 3,800 EUR (April 2022 level) plus pension.
+Salary, pension and terms of employment are in accordance with the agreement between the Ministry of Taxation and The Danish Confederation of Professional Associations on Academics in the State.

-After the expiry of the deadline for applications, the authorised recruitment manager selects applicants for assessment on the advice of the hiring committee.
-All applicants are then immediately notified whether their application has been passed for assessment by an unbiased assessor
+After the expiry of the deadline for applications, the authorized recruitment manager selects applicants for assessment on the advice of the Appointments Committee.
+All applicants are then immediately notified whether their application has been passed for assessment by an expert assessment committee.
+Selected applicants are notified of the composition of the committee and each applicant has the opportunity to comment on the part of the assessment that relates to the applicant him/herself.
+You can read about the recruitment process at http://employment.ku.dk

 For further information about the position or the process, please contact CPR: email@example.com